SpinbitZ/SpinbitZ/site-rebuild/docs/PRD.md

 - Strict adherence to TTDD (Test and Task Driven Development)
 - FRAOP architecture implementation
 - MVI pattern for all components
-- Callbags for stream management
+- xstream for stream management
 - Aspect-oriented programming for cross-cutting concerns

 ### 2. Architecture Requirements